Adeliasaputriiii/Cryptools-web/README.md

 5. Affine Cipher
 6. Hill Cipher

-> ⚠️ **Note:** This project is still in progress (on-going development).
-Some features may be incomplete or subject to change.
++ ✅ Status: This project has been completed.
+All core features are functional and stable.

 ## How to Run?